GRAND PERFORMANCE: Monteau Senior Catherine Kelly Pours in 29 points, Surpasses 1,000 in Her Career in Warrior Victory Over Greenville

 “I focused a lot on building my strength up (this offseason) so I could get more rebounds and take more contact and still score,” Kelly added.
 “I feel like that’s something I kind of struggled with last year, but I’ve definitely seen improvements already.”

-The 2-0 start to the campaign without Pry, a key piece, has give Kelly and her teammates some early confidence.
+The 2-0 start to the campaign without Pry, a key piece, has given Kelly and her teammates some early confidence.

 “Seeing other girls like Sophia step up — she knew she had some big shoes to fill coming in for Davina — that’s very promising,” Kelly said.
 “Kendall has played great, too, and that’s awesome because she gets a lot of rebounds for us and that’s definitely something we need with Davina being out.”